chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 4. Configure cron to run controliczUpdate.py

 ## Assumptions
- - ngrok is installed to  /opt/ngrok
+ - ngrok is installed to  **/opt/ngrok**
- - controliczUpdate.py is installed to /opt/controlicz
+ - controliczUpdate.py is installed to **/opt/controlicz**
- - local account is your standard user account, elevated privileges are not required except when setting up the ngrok service, at which point sudo is used.
+ - local installation account is your standard user account, elevated privileges are not required except when setting up the ngrok service, at which point sudo is used.

 ---
 ---

 ## Install ngrok

-Go to https://ngrok.com/ create an account and sign in
+Go to https://ngrok.com/ create a free account and sign in

 Go to https://ngrok.com/download and download the ngrok client for your target machine